WormChickenWizard/hikvision-xor-decrypter/README.md

 -----------------------XOR decode script compilation and using-----------------------------------

-Im going to make the assumption that the jdk is installed and path variable is setup correctly
+Im going to make the assumption that the jdk is installed and the path variable is setup correctly

 1.) clone this repository (or download the zip whatever is easier)